Qucs/qucs-help/source/BasSim.rst

 It implements the original SPICE3f5 simulation capabilities, including for example, DC, AC, and transient simulation, Fourier-analysis and sensitivity analysis, plus a significant number of extra simulation and device model extensions.
 Distributed with Ngspice is a data manipulation package called Ngnutmeg.
-This provides advanced
-numerical analysis and visualisation routines for post processing Ngspice simulation data.
+This provides numerical analysis and visualisation routines for post processing Ngspice simulation data.
 Instructions for installing Ngspice can be found on the Ngspice website at http://ngspice.sourceforge.net/download.html,
 The Ngspice website also gives free access to all the distribution and development package code sources.

-Xyce is an open source, SPICE-compatible, high-performance analogue circuit simulator, capable of solving extremely large circuit problems when implemented on large-scale parallel computing platforms.
+Xyce is an open source, SPICE-compatible, high-performance analogue circuit simulator, capable of solving extremely large circuit problems when installed on large-scale parallel computing platforms.
 It also supports serial execution on all common desktop platforms, and small-scale parallel execution on Unix-like systems.
 Xyce for Linux, Microsoft Windows, and MacOS can be downloaded from the official Xyce website at https://xyce.sandia.gov/Xyce.
 The Xyce parallel circuit simulator running on Linux requires installation of the openMPI libraries.
 ``Spice4qucs`` supports both Xyce-Serial and Xyce-Parallel (not currently available for the Microsoft Windows operating system).

-SPICE OPUS is an improved version of SPICE based on the original SPICE 3f5 code with extensions for circuit and device performance optimization and transient simulation shooting methods for large signal steady state AC analysis.
+SPICE OPUS is an improved version of SPICE based on the original SPICE 3f5 code with extensions for circuit and device performance optimization and a transient simulation shooting method for large signal steady state AC analysis.
 SPICE OPUS can be downloaded from its official website at http://www.spiceopus.si/.

-Although Ngspice, Xyce and SPICE OPUS are all compatible SPICE simulators they also include extensions to the original SPICE 3f5 netlist syntax which are often incompatible and may not simulate without causing errors.
-The Qucs Team is aware of this limitation and is attempting to correct such problems as quickly as possible.
+Although Ngspice, Xyce and SPICE OPUS are all compatible SPICE simulators they also include extensions to the original SPICE 3f5 netlist syntax which are often incompatible and may not simulate but generate errors.
+The Qucs Team is aware of this limitation and are attempting to correct such problems as quickly as possible.
 Please note this may take some time.
 However, if you do identify a compatibility bug please inform us by sending in a bug report to the Qucs web site (with an example test schematic if possible) describing the problem you have identified.